 General Development Policies

-Hamlet growth and density shall be based on the long term capability of the soil and groundwater to support individual wells and sewage disposal systems subsurface systems with no negative impact.
+Hamlet growth and density shall be based on the long- term capability of the soil and groundwater to support individual wells and sewage disposal systems subsurface systems with no negative impact.
 It shall also be limited to infilling and minor rounding out of existing development.

 In evaluating development in hamlets, the Township will require that detailed soil, groundwater, and drainage studies be submitted by the prospective developer to ensure an acceptable quantity and quality of water, suitable soils for subsurface, and satisfactory management of surface runoff.
 Such studies should include the likely impact of proposed development on existing water supplies.